makeniii/NBA-Elo-Rankings/diary.md

 So, that's all for the first milestone, which is the backend of the app.
 Now, all that I need to do to complete it, is to code a testing suit for the main functions.

 End: 6:30pm

+# 17/11/22

+Start: 9:30pm

+I found a back-up to the NBA api if there's something I can't do on there.
+It's the [basketball reference scraper](https://github.com/vishaalagartha/basketball_reference_scraper).
+Basically as the name suggests, it's a web scraper for the [basketball reference](https://www.basketball-reference.com/).
+Why would I need this over the NBA api?
+Well, because the NBA api blocks users after too many rapid calls (~3-4 calls in short succession) and I _don't think_ it has future schedules which would be something that would be important if I ever try to predict outcomes of future games based on Elo ratings.

+There's an ESPN api but I'm not too confident in that.
+There doesn't seem to be much info or users of this api when I search "ESPN api" on google so it's not looking promising.
+Really the only comment I found on it was that it was terrible.
+But again, it does have a schedule endpoint which would be useful.

+Lastly, I found another NBA library, but this time the library pulls information from both nba stats and data nba.
+It has been archived so the data and maybe even the functions are out of date and won't work anymore.
+I saw a comment that because It hasn't been updated in a while, the data only goes up to OCT 2020 which is quite outdated for what I'm _currently_ doing.
+Maybe I could still make use of this library down the line if I needed stats from before 2021 and other options were exhausted.

+End: 10pm